How do I upload and manage attached documents?

 Note for SBDCs: When you are looking at all documents, then you will see not only those documents uploaded by the users, but you will also see any documents attached to your EDMIS exports.
 These documents are shown here for your reference, but keep in mind that they do not impact your storage allocation.

 When counseling sessions are added via email (using the postbox feature), things like logos in signatures may count as attachments and eat away at your storage allocation.
 This happens when you send the logo with your signature in each email message rather than having the image as a link to Web resource (URL).
 Using a URL is much better since it takes the load off the mail systems, stops needless copies of the image, and allows the browsers/mail applications to cache the object.
+Please refer to the FAQ titled: How to link your logo in your signature block.

 Want more?
 Browse our extensive list of Neoserra FAQs.